 \section{Experiments}

 We evaluate BONSAI on a variety of synthetic and real-world benchmark problems.
-We compare against the following baselines: quasi-random Sobol sampling, standard BO, and two methods for sparse BO, IR and ER \citep{sebo}.
-For IR/ER, we use a $\ell_0$ penalty coefficient of $0.01$, which is reported in SEBO as a strong default choice.\footnote{IR and ER were proposed in \citet{sebo} for single-objective optimization, but we extend both to constrained optimization, and we extend ER to multi-objective optimization.
+We compare against the following baselines: quasi-random Sobol sampling, standard BO (EI), and three methods for sparse BO from \citet{sebo}: IR, ER, and SEBO.
+For IR/ER, we use an $\ell_0$ penalty coefficient of $0.01$, which is reported in SEBO as a strong default choice.\footnote{IR and ER were proposed in \citet{sebo} for single-objective optimization, but we extend both to constrained optimization, and we extend ER to multi-objective optimization.
 See Appendix~\ref{appdx:ir_er_exts} for further discussion.} See Appendix~\ref{appdx:ir_er_sens} for a sensitivity analysis of IR and ER.
 All methods use the same MAP-SAAS GP surrogate: a GP with a Mat\'ern-5/2 kernel with a SAAS prior \citep{saasbo}, where the GP hyperparameters are fit with a novel sampling and MAP estimation approach to speed up model fitting (see Appendix~\ref{appdx:map_saas} for details).

 We initialize each method by evaluating the default point $\bm x^\text{def}$ and 20 Sobol samples.
-We leverage qLogNEI and qLogNEHVI \citep{logei} as the acquisition functions for all methods for single and multi-objective problems, respectively.
-For BONSAI, we use a fixed relative threshold $\rho=0.2$ across all main-text experiments and provide a sensitivity analysis with respect to $\rho$ in Appendix~\ref{appdx:bonsai_rho_sens}.
-In Appendix~\ref{appdx:bonsai_ucb}, we compare using EI to GP-UCB with a schedule on $\rho_t$ proposed in Corollary~\ref{cor:schedules} and find comparable performance on most problems, with EI performing well across problems.
-All methods are implemented using Ax~\citep{olson2025ax} with components from BoTorch~\citep{balandat2020botorch}.
-BONSAI is implemented in Ax \citep{olson2025ax} and code is available at \url{https://github.com/facebook/Ax}.
+We leverage qLogNEI and qLogNEHVI \citep{logei} as the EI-based acquisition functions for all methods for single- and multi-objective problems, respectively.
+For BONSAI with EI, we use a fixed relative threshold $\rho=0.2$---matching the configuration whose sensitivity is analyzed in Appendix~\ref{appdx:bonsai_rho_sens}---while for BONSAI with UCB we use the theoretical schedule $\rho_t=1/t$ from Corollary~\ref{cor:schedules}.
+To apply UCB to multi-objective problems, we use random hypervolume scalarizations \citep{pmlr-v119-zhang20i}, which scalarize the multi-objective acquisition into a single-objective UCB at each iteration.
+Appendix~\ref{appdx:bonsai_ucb} provides a head-to-head comparison and shows EI and UCB perform comparably on most problems.
+All methods are implemented using Ax~\citep{olson2025ax} with components from BoTorch~\citep{balandat2020botorch}; BONSAI code is available at \url{https://ax.dev/}.